lorikrell/gamerchic/docs/stealth.md

 </div>

-:::sonceri Congratulations Overlord!
+:::sonceri Congratulations Spy Masters and Kingpins!
-You have created a great spy/thieft craft event.
+You have created a great spy/theft event.
 Have fun, tweak as you need, build your events one to the next for a grand campaign.
 You can use infiltrations and thefts in battles, horror arcs, scouting parties, and so much more!
 :::